 Small cards were printed and all the members carried them.
 The cards stated that the person it was given to had been assisted by a member of the King's Men club.
 At club meetings everyone enjoyed hearing from the different members who had performed a service.
 It made everyone feel useful and proud to offer assistance.

 As the club members grew up and went in different directions, there were not really any younger boys to fill the ranks, so in about 1965 the club came to an end.

-Some of the original members were Dave Meyer (first President), Dan Kraft (of Kraft's Body Shop), Jim Kraft, Ken Ritter, Jim Thomas, Mike Hughes, Ward Pitman (a current club member), Steve Bertch, Jim Stevens, Bob Stevens and quite a few more.
+Some of the original members were Dave Meyer (first President), Dan Kraft (of Kraft's Body Shop in Santa Cruz, CA), Jim Kraft, Ken Ritter, Jim Thomas, Mike Hughes, Ward Pitman (a current Kingsmen Car Club member), Steve Bertch, Jim Stevens, Bob Stevens and quite a few more.

 In about 2006, two men from Twin Lakes Church, John Galli (local realtor) and Dick Manning (retired Navy), heard that there had once been a car club connected with Twin Lakes Church.
 They had a vision to reform the club, to mentor high school youth who were interested in cars.
 Shortly thereafter, the new Kingsmen Car Club was born.
 They worked on several cars and then were donated a 1931 Model A Ford Coupe by one of the original King’s Men members, Jim Stevens.
 Jim’s grandson was in the beginning stages of working on the car when he was killed in a tragic accident.
 The apprentices have been working on this car to bring it back to life in honor of this young man.
 This has been a long process, but the car is almost complete.